ironcladlou/ironcladlou.github.com/source/_posts/2012-12-21-integrating-xbmc-netflix-and-steam.markdown

 comments: true
 categories: htpc
 ---
-With my [core gaming HTPC](/blog/2012/12/21/gaming-htpc-fundamentals/) in place and [wireless connectivity](/blog/2012/12/21/adding-wireless-everything-to-the-gaming-htpc/) with almost no effort, I found some interesting challenges with software integration.
-Ultimately, I found a way to almost seamlessly integrate XBMC, Steam, and Netflix, using XBMC as the primary front-end.
+With my [core gaming HTPC](/blog/2012/12/21/gaming-htpc-fundamentals/) in place and [wireless connectivity](/blog/2012/12/21/adding-wireless-everything-to-the-gaming-htpc/) and no trouble along the way, I found some interesting challenges with software integration.
+Ultimately, I found a way to almost seamlessly integrate XBMC, Steam, and Netflix using XBMC as the primary front-end.
 It took some hacking, but was well worth it, and best of all: no keyboard or mouse required.

 <!-- more -->